-Before I get into the "nuts and bolts," remember that whether it is a lien, stop payment notice claim, or payment bond claim, those do not affect your claims based on a breach of contract.
+Before we get into the "nuts and bolts," remember that whether it is a Mechanic's Lien, Stop Payment Notice claim, or Payment Bond claim, those do not affect your claims based on a breach of contract.
 Those are available to you separately.